 Ethical Consumer score 16/20

-Bio-D* products are widely available in health and whole food shops.
+Bio-D products are widely available in health and whole food shops, and online at Ethical Superstore.
 They’re even stocked by Oxfam, for increased accessibility.
 We love that their entire cleaning range is vegan and cruelty-free.
 And where plastic packaging is used, it is 100% recycled.
 What’s more, most Bio-D products, including eco-friendly laundry detergent and washing-up liquid, are widely available at refill stations in whole food, health food, and zero waste stores too, for a packaging-free solution.

 Ethical Consumer score 16/20